A word from our sponsors: 2022 Twin Lakes Area Chamber & Business Association golf outing is July 27; Walk-ins welcome

 This 32nd annual outing will be held at the Twin Lakes Country Club.
 Registration is 9 a.m. and tee off at 10 a.m.

-Event includes 18 holes of golf with cart, Mega Putt, Ball Toss, contests on the course, hole-in-one opportunities, lunch at the turn, dinner, prizes and raffle.
+Event includes 18 holes of golf with cart, Mega Putt, Ball Toss, one hour open bar, contests on the course, hole-in-one opportunities, lunch, dinner, prizes and raffle.

 Get your foursome together.
 Applications available at the chamber.
 Call at 262-877-2220 or email info@twinlakeschamber.com.